genie-platform/genie-backend/README.md

 # What is Genie

-Genie is a plaftorm for game developers to reward their players.
-You can give a reward for winning a competition.
-As a game developer you write the logic that rewards your users, and Genie provides an easy API to make it work.
-And also, you don't pay for the rewards.
+Genie is an interest based reward platform.
+It can be used for games, competitions, or any other kind of shared goal encouragement.
+Games and competitions can reward the winning players, and local communities can incetivize favourable behaviour like disposal reuse.

+# How it works
+Genie levarages the Ethereum Network, it uses [DAI](https://makerdao.com/) (dollar-pegged stablecoin) and the [Compound Protocol](https://compound.finance/) to generate interest.

+The flow contains of the following steps

+- The initiator starts a new project and creates a project fund.
+- He or his users lock value (DAI) in the fund for an opportunity to win the reward and support the project.
+The DAI is invested in Compound's lending protocol.
+- The winner, or the group of high achievers are winning the reward.
+- New reward starts to generate based on the locked value.
+- New users are joining and increase the reward while the leavers are taking it's stake and decrease it.

 # We are Live!

 Genie's alpha version is up and running, connected to the Kovan network.
 Try it on https://api.thegenie.xyz/.

-# How it works

-Genie levarages the Ethereum Network, and reward users with stablecoins pegged to dollar.
-Now [DAI](https://makerdao.com/en/) is supported.
-Genie proposes a new funding model, in which game developers seting up a fund which interest rate is used to pay for the rewards.
-The fund earns interest by using the [Compound Protocol](https://compound.finance/).

 # Use cases